wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 If you refresh the page and open the console, you can type into the console `clearInterval(poopInterval)` and that should stop the interval from running.

-One thing Wes often likes to do is run the interval every 100 miliseconds, but after 3 seconds you want to stop it entirely.
+One thing Wes often likes to do is run the interval every 100 milliseconds, but after 3 seconds you want to stop it entirely.

 If you wanted to clear that after five seconds, you could simply make a `setTimeout` that you pass an anonymous function that called `clearInterval`(`poopInterval`) after 3 seconds like so 👇